 - Create laser-focused Salesforce topics based on specific user actions on your site.

-- Integrate Salesforce with tons of popular plugins, including form, eCommerce, membership, learning, and page builder plugins.
+- Integrate Salesforce with tons of popular plugins, like ones for web forms, ecommerce, memberships, learning or page building.

 - Restrict access to your site based on a user’s Salesforce topics.